For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Overall, this code generates a histogram plot of a set of random data points from a normal distribution, with 30 bins, blue bars, black edges, labeled axes, and a title.
 The histogram shows the frequency distribution of the data, with a bell-shaped curve indicating the normal distribution.

-Customizations available in Matplotlib for histograms
+Customizations Available in Matplotlib for Histograms

 In Matplotlib, there are several customizations available for histograms.
 These include: